 But Ohio University has 17,000 students in the quaint southeast Ohio town of Athens, Ohio, a town of 22,000 that surrounds the campus.
 Plentiful shopping and eating options are just outside the university gates, and Athens, which was a stop on the Underground Railroad, is an artistic community.

-University College is the program for students who enter OU undecided on their major, but the program is open to all first-year students, who also have the option to live in themed learning communities.
+University College is the program for students who enter Ohio University undecided on their major, but the program is open to all first-year students, who also have the option to live in themed learning communities.
 This first year experience program gives students a taste of academic options while ensuring they are on track to fulfill graduation requirements.

-OU’s strong business program includes standard business programs (finance, accounting, marketing) as well as majors in entrepreneurship, business pre-law, international business and sports management.
+OU’s strong business program includes standard business majors (finance, accounting, marketing) as well as majors in entrepreneurship, business pre-law, international business and sports management.
 My tour guide Ryan was a broadcast journalism major with a sports management minor, and he spoke highly of both programs.
 The average class size across all majors is 30, and most classes, including lectures, are capped at 60 students.
 The student-to-faculty ratio is 20:1.

 You can see all of my photos of Ohio University here.
 I asked my tour guide Ryan to talk to me for a few minutes about the Scripps School of Journalism, where he is a broadcast major.
 [I bet one of the first things they learn is which direction to shoot so that you don’t get shadows in your film…..]